Best USB-C Hard Drives for Mac iMore 2020

 With a low price per terabyte, G-Technology's G-Drive SSD is one of the more versatile solid-state drives on the market, and it comes from a brand that Apple recommends.
 You'll get transfer rates of up to 560MBps and USB-C connectivity.
 Plus, it has IP67 water/dust resistance, it's drop-tested to ten feet, and it has 1000 pound crush-resistance.

 The LaCie Rugged of yesteryear got me through my entire post-secondary education, and now that there's a USB-C option, it'll help get you (and maybe even your children!) through school or work with reliability and that fast connection.
-The body is rubberized to help it stand up to daily wear and tear, and 2TB should be more than enough for all of your files, documents, Final Cut projects, and much more.
-There's a 2-year warranty on these, which includes data recovery services.
+The body is rubberized to help it stand up to daily wear and tear.
+Choose from 1TB and up, whatever you need for all of your files, documents, Final Cut projects, and much more.

 CalDigit's Tuff hard drives are rugged, colorful 2TB drives that offer USB-C connectivity, and there's even a USB-C to USB-A cable for backward compatibility.
-With an IP57 rating, these drives are water-resistant in three feet of water for up to 30 minutes.
-They're dust-resistant, so you can take yours with you anywhere, knowing that your data is safe from the elements.
+With an IP67 rating, these drives are water-resistant in three feet of water for up to 30 minutes.
+These ultra-portable hard drives are dust-resistant, so you can take yours with you anywhere, knowing that your data is safe from the elements.

 You may know SanDisk for its SD cards, but its hard drives are excellent as well.
 This solid-state drive is smaller than the average smartphone and has a hole in it so that you can clip it to a bag.
 It's shock-resistant and ruggedly designed, so it's perfect for life on the move.